bilgekahriman/todo-List-Project/README.md

 A simple and interactive To-Do List application that helps users organize daily tasks efficiently.
 Built as a beginner-friendly project to practice CRUD operations and UI logic.
 ---

 ### 🚀 Features

-- ➕ Add new tasks
+- Add new tasks
-- ✅ Mark tasks as completed
+- Mark tasks as completed
-- 🗑️ Delete tasks
+- Delete tasks
-- 💾 Data persistence (local storage / database depending on setup)
-- 📱 Responsive and clean user interface
+- Responsive and clean user interface
 ---

 ### 🛠️ Technologies Used

 - **Frontend:** HTML, CSS, JavaScript *(or React / Bootstrap — depending on your version)*

 ---

 ### 💡 Project Purpose